markdamasco/docs/README.md

 ## Linking to Other Docs

 When linking to other docs always use full path links or abbreviated links to full path links at the bottom of the doc.
-Abbreviated links help improve readability of the raw markdown and makes common links reusable in the same doc.
+Abbreviated links help improve the readability of the raw markdown and makes common links reusable in the same doc.

 Abbreviated Links Example: If you would like to link to the development devices introduction page